Picard Brothers

-Picard Brothers are a duo of record producers, songwriters and DJs composed by Maxime Picard and Clément Picard.
-The two French brothers have worked on records by Diplo, Mark Ronson, Silk City, Beyoncé, Madonna and many others throughout their career.
+Picard Brothers are a duo of producers, songwriters and DJs composed by Maxime Picard and Clément Picard.
+The two French brothers have written and produced for Diplo, Mark Ronson, Silk City, Beyoncé, Madonna and many others throughout their career.
 They won a Grammy Award in 2019 for Best Dance Recording for their contribution to "Electricity" by Silk City and Dua Lipa.

 They also release their own artist project under the name Picard Brothers.

 Career

 Picard Brothers started their music career at an early age and produced beats for French rappers.